Jennifer Barger-Johnson, J.D.

-Jennifer Barger Johnson, Ph.D., is a native of Oklahoma growing in Sallisaw (Sequoyah County).
-She joined UCO in August of 2005 and is currently a professor of business law.
-Dr. Barger also serves as UCO’s copyright compliance officer since 2009 and was UCO Faculty Senate president from 2015-2016.
-She has also served as a municipal judge since 2000 and she is licensed to practice law in Oklahoma, Arkansas and Texas.
-She previously served as the vice chairperson of the Cherokee Nation Gaming Commission for nearly six years.
+Jennifer Barger Johnson, J.D., is a native of Oklahoma growing up in Sallisaw (Sequoyah County).
+She joined UCO in August of 2005 and is currently a Professor of Business Law.
+Dr. Barger also serves as UCO’s Copyright Compliance Officer since 2009 and was UCO Faculty Senate President from 2015 to 2016, and again in 2019-2020.
+She has also served as a Municipal Judge since 2000 and she is licensed to practice law in Oklahoma, Arkansas and Texas.
+She previously served as the Vice Chairperson of the Cherokee Nation Gaming Commission from 2009 to 2014.

 Her practical experience and interests are broad reaching including the areas of Tribal Gaming, Contracts, Business Associations, Commercial Litigation, Banking Law, Employment Discrimination Law, Constitutional Law/Civil Rights Violations, Human Resources Law, Negligence, Governmental Tort Claims, Insurance Subrogation/Defense, Native American Law, Public School Defense, Medical Negligence, Energy Law, Public Utilities Law and Business Ethics.

 She has taught classes in business law, business associations, commercial transactions, e-commerce law, employment discrimination law, sports and agency law and international law.
-She will also assist with both the Paris Study Tour and the Uganda Study Tour.
+She will also assist with both the UCO Paris: Culture and Commerce Study Tour with Business Students and the UCO Uganda Study Tour with Leadership Students.
 An active researcher, she has published over 15 peer-reviewed journal articles, and she currently serves as the Articles Editor and a Reviewer for the Southern Law Journal and the Southern Journal of Business and Ethics.
 She is an officer of the Southern Academy of Legal Studies in Business and has received numerous awards in Teaching, Research and Service initiatives.

-Dr. Barger has been selected to serve as a Mentor Rider for the Remember the Removal Bike Ride sponsored by the Cherokee Nation in 2018 which retraced the northern route of the Trail of Tears.
-She remains active with her tribe.
+Dr. Barger served as a Mentor Rider for the Remember the Removal Bike Ride sponsored by the Cherokee Nation in 2018.
+This ride retraced the northern route of the Trail of Tears and spanned nearly 1,000 miles over 19 days.
+She remains very active in tribal affairs.
 She is a mother of two children, Samuel born in 2008 and Olivia born in 2009.

 Education and Certifications